Meet the Vietnamese young people cooking their way out of hardship

 Trainees from Class 34 get their first introduction to the KOTO restaurant kitchen.
 Image: Travis Hodges

-In KOTO’s courtyard, I find a group of trainees gathered around one of the volunteers.
+In KOTO’s courtyard, I find the latest group of trainees (or ‘Class 34’, as they’re known) gathered around one of the volunteers.
 ‘Gathered’ is an understatement; I can barely see the figure as he is mobbed by trainees all vying for his attention.

 Andrew has been involved in hospitality all his life, including a number of years as an international tour guide.
 Despite having traveled to over 74 countries, he says he’s never been happier than when participating in meaningful social work.
 “I used to bring tour groups to the KOTO restaurant,” he says.
 “That’s how I learned about the important work they do here.”